yoshihiko1218/COVID19ML/README.md

 Use covidRF.R and covidRidgeLAsso.R for classification between COVID-19 and influenza patients using random forest, RIDGE, or LASSO regression. <br />
 Raw input file required is COVIDandFLUdata.csv <br />

-Dependencies for  XGBoost includes: <br />
+Dependencies for  XGBoost include: <br />
 xgboost <br />
 pandas <br />
 sklearn <br />